Medically reviewed by Drugs.com. Last updated on Dec 23, 2021.

 Pharmacologic Class: Mometasone

-Mometasone topical is used to help relieve redness, itching, swelling, or other discomfort caused by skin conditions.
+Mometasone topical is used to relieve redness, itching, swelling, or other discomfort caused by certain skin conditions.
 This medicine is a corticosteroid (cortisone-like medicine or steroid).

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.